woblerr/gpbackman/COMMANDS.md

   gpbackman backup-clean [flags]

 Flags:
-      --before-timestamp string   delete backup sets older than the given timestamp --cascade                   delete all dependent backups -h, --help                      help for backup-clean
+      --backup-dir string         the full path to backup directory for local backups --before-timestamp string   delete backup sets older than the given timestamp --cascade                   delete all dependent backups -h, --help                      help for backup-clean
-      --older-than-days uint      delete backup sets older than the given number of days --plugin-config string      the full path to plugin config file
+      --older-than-days uint      delete backup sets older than the given number of days --parallel-processes int    the number of parallel processes to delete local backups (default 1) --plugin-config string      the full path to plugin config file

 Global Flags: